 - California Court Reporters Association

-Ana also began speaking at Argonaut, Golden State, West Valley, College of Marin and Humphreys court reporting schools to share her expertise and encourage students to continue their studies and not give up.
+Ana also began speaking at Argonaut, Golden State (now closed), West Valley, College of Marin and Humphreys court reporting schools to share her expertise and encourage students to continue their studies and not give up.

 In January 2017, Ana and a panel of experts presented the first-ever court-reporting-related Ethics MCLE at the Bar Association of San Francisco (BASF): Can You Say That?
 Legal Ethics of Working with Court Reporters.